miztiik/kinesis-tumbling-window-analytics/README.md

 }
 ```

 We will use the `store_id` to summarize the `sales` and calculate the `revenue` of that store for a given period of time.
 Let us assume, we want to calculate the revenue of each store `per_minute`.
-At this point we will have a stream revnenue events from kinesis analytics(KDA).
+At this point we will have a stream revenue events from kinesis analytics(KDA).
 We can use either data stream or firehose depending upon the downstream consumers.

 ![Miztiik Automation: Streaming Analytics Using Kinesis Data Analytics](images/miztiik_automation_kinesis_tumbling_window_analytics_architecture_04.png)